UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-03-25-team08-video-grounding.md

 * TOC
 {:toc}
 # Abstract
 In this project, we analyze one prominent video grounding model to explore in depth: 2D-TAN [1].
-We analyze the performance of this model on ActivityNet, Charades-STA, and TACoS datasets based on provided pre-trained checkpoints.
-In addition, we introduced a novel dataset, Animal Kingdom, to analyze the extensibility of the 2D-TAN model to a new video domain by evaluating the results of the pre-trained models on this novel dataset.
+We analyze the performance of this model on ActivityNet [5], Charades-STA [6], and TACoS [7] datasets based on provided pre-trained checkpoints.
+In addition, we introduced a novel dataset, Animal Kingdom [8], to analyze the extensibility of the 2D-TAN model to a new video domain by evaluating the results of the pre-trained models on this novel dataset.
 To further improve the results, we used transfer learning on the best-performing model, then evaluated and analyzed the final results.
 The results showed low extensibility from the untuned pre-trained models, but with transfer learning, the fine-tuned model performed quite well on the novel dataset.
 We conclude that though the baseline pre-trained 2D-TAN models fail to generalize across domains, small amounts of transfer-learning and fine-tuning can quickly scale 2D-TAN across novel applications.

 # Introduction
 Video grounding is the task of grounding natural language descriptions to the visual and temporal features of a video.
 The requirement to tie together and reason through the connections between these 3 domains makes this task highly complex.
 However, it proves very useful in applications such as video search, video captioning, and video summarization.